PCI Compliance Guidelines for Working at Home

 As the number of employees who work remotely increases, companies are increasingly turning to PCI-compliant solutions.
 This technology includes cloud-hosted DTMF suppressing solutions that allow the agent to pay attention to the customer’s needs instead of information processing and retaining sensitive information.

-Additionally, work-from-home solutions make it possible for all agents to provide consistent customer experience, regardless of where they work.
+Additionally, work-from-home solutions provide consistent customer experience, regardless of where they work.
 Implementing these solutions is quick and easy, and they make it possible for an organization to benefit from remote working without worrying about PCI compliance.